GuilhermeBorges3Ddev/NEXTJS_AND_REACT_GUIDE/README.md

 # NEXTJS AND REACT GUIDE

-## v1.1.0
+## v1.2.0

-In these repository you'll find three main projects organized into 3 different folders: **all-important-hooks/**, **applying-all-important-hooks/**, and **project-one/**.
+In these repository you'll find five main projects organized into 5 different folders: **all-important-hooks/**, **applying-all-important-hooks/**, **project-one/**, **react-router-dom-v5** and **react-router-dom-v6**.
 Each section bellow contains the explanation of main concepts what i've been using on it; feel free to clone this repo and explore the features yourself.
 Have a nice read and play cool!

 # "project-one"